H. Conrad Cunningham

 Here value is (right) identity of operation

-Differ in element type (Int
+Differ in element type (Int, Integer, [a])

 Differ in operation inserted (addition, multiplication, list append)